MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Azure Virtual Machines (VMs) is a type of compute service that allows you to create and run virtual machines on the Azure platform.
 There's flexibility in choosing from different SKUs, operating systems, and configurations with various billing models.

 This article provides architectural recommendations are mapped to the principles of the [**Azure Well-Architected Framework pillars**](../pillars.md).
-Each section presents architectural concerns that are localized to the technology scope.
-Each section also presents the recommendations on technology capabilities that can help meet the design areas.
+Each section presents architectural areas of concern along with design strategies localized to the technology scope.
+Also included are recommendations on technology capabilities that can help materialize those strategies.

-**Technology scope**
+##### Technology scope

 This review focuses on the interrelated decisions for these Azure resources.